ajency/ajency-keycloak-node/readme.md

 ```

 **Description**
-Middleware wrapper for the `isUserAuthorised` method which takes in a permissions array as arguments & access token from the Authorization header from the request.
+Middleware wrapper for the `isUserAuthorised` method which takes in a permissions array as argument & checks the `<access-token>` from the Authorization header from the request.